 All Pipe Stress Engineers must be aware of economics.
 Adding Expansion Joints at the expense of increased maintenance may not be the most cost-effective solution to a perceived stress problem.

 Any person that has this type of training, this type of knowledge, and then consistently applies it is indeed a Pipe Stress Engineer.
-He or she will also be a more valuable asset to their company and to themselves in the market place.
-On the other hand, anyone who does not know or does not apply the knowledge about these issues while doing piping work not making a proper cost-effective contribution to the Project, the Company, or to their own career.
+He or she will also be a more valuable asset to the company and to themselves in the marketplace.
+On the other hand, anyone who does not know or does not apply the knowledge about these issues while doing piping work not making a proper cost-effective contribution to the Project, the Company, or their own career.